-In the ordinary course of business, the Company engages SKY Harbor Capital Management, LLC, an affiliate of Stone Point, to manage certain of our high yield debt portfolios representing approximately 7% of our total investments.
-In 2021, we paid \$2 million to SKY Harbor Capital Management, LLC in fees relating to these portfolios.
+In the ordinary course of business, the Company engages SKY Harbor Capital Management, LLC, a portfolio company of investment funds managed by Stone Point, to manage certain of our high yield debt portfolios representing approximately 9% of our total investments.
+In 2022, we paid \$2.46 million to SKY Harbor Capital Management, LLC in fees relating to these portfolios.

-We have an investment of \$47 million in the Freedom Consumer Credit Fund, LLC Series B, the manager of which is Freedom Financial Asset Management, LLC, an indirect subsidiary of Pantheon Partners, LLC ("Pantheon").
+We have an investment of \$39 million in the Freedom Consumer Credit Fund, LLC Series B, the manager of which is Freedom Financial Asset Management, LLC, an indirect subsidiary of Pantheon Partners, LLC ("Pantheon").
 Investment funds managed by Stone Point own approximately 14.5% of Pantheon.
-During 2021, fees paid to Freedom Financial Asset Management, LLC totaled \$3 million.
+During 2022, fees paid to Freedom Financial Asset Management, LLC totaled \$1.7 million.

-We have a \$79 million investment in Stone Point's private equity fund, Trident VIII L.P. and co-investments of \$25 million.
-In 2021, we paid \$4 million in fees to Stone Point in connection with our investment in Trident VIII L.P.
-We pay no fees to Stone Point in connection with our co-investments.
+We have a \$82 million investment in Stone Point's private equity fund, Trident VIII L.P. and co-investments of \$26 million.
+In 2022, we paid and accrued \$2.2 million in fees to Stone Point in connection with our investment in Trident VIII L.P.
+We pay no fees to Stone Point in connection with our co- investments.